 Software Developer and Open Source Enthusiast.
-You can read some of my words on Twitter and (almost) all of my code on GitHub.
+You can read some of my words on Twitter and some of my code on GitHub.
 You can also listen to my rambling in the Nerdkunde podcast (in German).
 I'm fluent in both English and German.

 When I finished school in 2007, I started working part-time (first during my civil service and then while studying).
 Since I started working on my master thesis in 2014 I am working full-time.